jr1221/frc-datawizard/README.md

   -w, --wipe              Wipe the stored key, and the defaults.
   -y, --set-year=<arg2>   Set your default year, used unless you specify one.
 ```
+### License
+This program is licensed under the EUPL 1.2 European Union Public License.
+#### Libraries
+This program utilizes the Picocli, Gson, and Jackson (Core, Annotations, and Databind) libraries.